-- To treat stormwater on subject site through landscape techniques such as wetland and planted swales. - To provide a range of habitats for indigenous fauna including birds and arboreal mammals, insects, reptiles and amphibians through selection of plant species and planting composition. - To increase water penetration by the use of permeable parking bays. - To provide accessible paths of travel wherever possible as an integrated part of the open space network. - To provide a landscape that can be maintained without excessive labour, water or nutrient inputs. - In the event that approval is given for a wet detention basin, the design to avoid the need for fencing, by maintaining a depth of less than 300mm for the first two metres from the edge of the permanent water line.
+- To treat stormwater on subject site through landscape WSUD techniques such as wetland and planted swales. - To provide a range of habitats for indigenous fauna including birds and arboreal mammals, insects, reptiles and amphibians through selection of plant species and planting composition. - To increase water penetration by the use of permeable parking bays. - To provide accessible paths of travel wherever possible as an integrated part of the open space network. - To provide a landscape that can be maintained without excessive labour, water or nutrient inputs. - Design of the wet detention basinis to avoid the need for fencing, by maintaining a depth of less than 300mm for the first two metres from the edge of the permanent water line.
 Plant species along the edges of the detention basin to be selected for the ability to withstand periodic inundation and periods of prolonged drought.
 Species in areas that will be permanently wet to be selected with consideration given to provision of habitat for birds, frogs and insects.

 The proponent will adopt a design philosophy for elements in the public domain, including landscaping and street furniture, which will reflect the character of Putney, to be developed in consultation with Council to the satisfaction of the Department.
+This has been achieved in the design of stage 1 and will be continued through to stage 2.